Take Part in a Nationwide Children's Survey of the Senses

 It’s time to take part in our free, nationwide children’s survey of the senses!

-Dreamachine invites classes across the UK, and children at home, to take part in Life’s Big Questions – to investigate the amazing potential of the human brain and facilitate this nationwide survey into the senses for children.
+Dreamachine invites schools and children at home, to take part in Life’s Big Questions – to investigate the amazing potential of the human brain and facilitate this nationwide survey into the senses for children.

 Combining science and art to creatively explore the power of the human mind